alister/phpscalingcom/content/post/always-have-up-to-date-documentation-part-2.md

 I generally just download the latest many-HTML-page tar.bz2 file from http://pear.php.net/manual/ and drop it into my docs directory.

+{{% notice warning "Now obsolete" %}}
+The PEAR library has been completely replaced with Composer packages.
+{{% /notice %}}

 #### Zend Framework

 For ZF, there's two sets of documentation - the main docs, and the generated API.
 Also, since they are released as versions, with the code, rather than continually upgraded.
 Downloading and unpacking both styles of documentation is easy, and then I'll just add a quick index.html file in the base to quickly bounce into either the manual, or API.

+{{% notice warning "Now obsolete" %}}
+There are newer versions of the Zend Framework (now called Laminas), but Symfony or Laravel are the usual choices for new development.
+{{% /notice %}}

 #### PHPunit or SimpleTest

 Simpletest is easy, copy the documentation from the source tar-ball.
 While the team that develops it is getting quickly obsoleted by [PHP Unit](http://phpunit.de), they are still ahead on mocking and web-form testing.
 There are also some ideas somewhat buried in the online docs for upcoming features.

-For updating the phpunit docs, I've taken to checking out a [copy of the docs](http://www.phpunit.de/browser/phpunit_pocket_guide/branches/3.3/en) and running the [build script](http://www.phpunit.de/browser/phpunit_pocket_guide/build) to get the HTML, and then like ZF, having a redirect \[in this case, a header('Location: ...')\] to bounce the browser into the right place to start reading.
+For updating the phpunit docs, I've taken to checking out a [copy of the docs](http://www.phpunit.de/browser/phpunit_pocket_guide/branches/3.3/en) and running the [build script](http://www.phpunit.de/browser/phpunit_pocket_guide/build) to get the HTML, and then like ZF, having a redirect [in this case, a `header('Location: ...')`] to bounce the browser into the right place to start reading.
 An Apache alias or just an easy link from the top level into the generated docs are other trivial ways to do that.

 #### Subversion - the book

 http://svnbook.red-bean.com/ and of course, they have the book sources in [subversion](http://svnbook.red-bean.com/trac/browser/trunk/src/en/book) Probably as easy to just download the multi-file tarball occasionally.

 Although TortoiseSvn, and other tools like it make the every day check-ins and updates easy, I know I'll still hit the manual for branching for a while yet.

+{{% notice warning "Now obsolete" %}}
+Git is almost the default choice for code versioning now.
+{{% /notice %}}

 #### Your own code